-On September 23, 2020, the Company entered into a new office lease agreement for its corporate headquarters.
-The office lease is for4,902 square feet of office space and the lease term is for 84 months, commencing on October 1, 2020.
+The Company leases its corporate headquarters.
+The office lease is for 4,902 square feet of office space and the lease term is for 84 months, commencing on October 1, 2020.
+Interest is the lessor of (i) 4 percent per annum above the then-current Base Rate, and (ii) the maximum rate permitted by applicable requirements as defined in the lease agreement.